yanfonseca/mytutorials/shell.md

  * tail: It shows the last 10 lines and it is the opposite of head command.

  * cut: It selects columns from a text file.
     - cut -f 2-5,8 -d , filename.csv - Columns 2 to 5 and 8.
 The flag -d shows the comma separator.
+It is obligated to inform the fields with the flag -f.

 * grep: *general regular expression parser* - It selects lines that contains a text.
 It accepts REGEX.
     - Common flags: